List of Charlie and the Chocolate Factory characters: Charlie Bucket

-Charlie Bucket is the second main character of Charlie and the Chocolate Factory, its sequel Charlie and the Great Glass Elevator, and the film adaptations of these books.
+Charlie Bucket is the second and titular main character of Charlie and the Chocolate Factory, its sequel Charlie and the Great Glass Elevator, and the film adaptations of these books.
 Dahl's widow said that Charlie was originally intended to be black.
-He is depicted as a kind-hearted and selfless boy who lives with his mother, father and his four grandparents.
-In the original film, he has a newspaper route after school.
+He is depicted as a kind-hearted and selfless boy who lives in poverty with his mother, father and his four grandparents.
+In the original film, he has a newspaper route after school; his father is not mentioned and his mother cares for him as a solo parent.
 He and his family follow the progress of the hunt for the Golden Tickets in newspapers and television.
+In the 2005 film, Charlie's father is revealed to have lost his job at a toothpaste factory, having been made redundant after the factory purchased a robot to do the job that he had, only to be rehired as a technician.
 Unlike the first four finalists, Charlie is honest and generous; he is actually worried if the other nasty children such as Augustus and Veruca will actually be alive after their ordeals.
-This positive depiction of an honest caring young boy contradicted how Dahl negative portrayed Oompa-Loompas as a racist stereotype of imported African slaves.
+This positive depiction of an honest caring young boy contradicted how Dahl negatively portrayed Oompa-Loompas as a racist stereotype of imported African slaves.
 In the 1971 film, Charlie was portrayed by Peter Ostrum, in his only film appearance.
-His nationality is never explicitly stated, but in the 1971 film, he speaks with an American accent, and in the 2005 film, he speaks with an English accent.
-The filmmakers have stated that it was their intention that Charlie's hometown be kept ambiguous.
-In this version, when Grandpa Joe decides to accompany Charlie to the factory, Charlie explains that the family needs the money now, instead of the ticket; then Grandpa George explains why Charlie still has to go to the factory, and indeed he and Grandpa Joe do go.

-In the novel, at the end of the tour, Wonka declares Charlie the heir to the factory for his refusal of vice, and Charlie's family are permitted to move into the factory.
-In the 1971 film, Charlie wins the factory when he returns an Everlasting Gobstopper given to him by Wonka, thereby passing Wonka's moral test.
-In the 2005 film, Wonka initially refuses to allow Charlie's family to join them in the factory, whereupon Charlie rejects Wonka's offer.
-When Charlie helps Wonka reconcile with his father, the family move into the factory, and Charlie and Wonka become partners.
+In the 2005 film, Charlie was portrayed by Freddie Highmore.